 “Who do sound engineers work for?”

 Sound engineers may work for corporate companies, record labels, gaming companies, musicians, event organisations and all other industries that may call on services of sound engineering.
-Some sound engineers may also work for schools if they’re offering educational services.
+Some sound engineers may also work for schools if they have the required qualifications and can impart the knowledge and experience they’ve acquired in others.

 Self Employed Sound Engineers